 10. Average ticket handling time

-Find out how much time your agents are taking o handle a single ticket.
+Find out how much time your agents are taking to handle a single ticket.
 If they are taking a shorter time, they are efficiently doing their job.
 But do not take these metrics seriously alone; consider a few other metrics because sometimes agents can rush into resolving tickets without thinking about customer satisfaction.
 Use the data with the overall customer satisfaction score to determine if it is worth it.

 Conclusion